akutschi/terraform-digitalocean-cloudflare-droplet/README.md

 # Digitalocean Droplets Module

-This module will create a [Digitalocean](digitalocean.com) VM - aka droplet - protected by a Digitalocean firewall and creates at the same time DNS entries for IPv4 and IPv6 using [Cloudflare](cloudflare.com).
+This module will create a [Digitalocean](digitalocean.com) VM - aka droplet - and creates at the same time DNS entries for IPv4 and IPv6 using [Cloudflare](cloudflare.com).

 # Requirements